 The humble bagel should be the first meal that comes to mind when you hear the city of Montréal mentioned.
 A close association exists between Montréal and bagels.

 Basically.
 It is due to the waves of Jewish immigration.
-Bagel lovers from as far as Toronto pay a hefty money for bagels to delivery in from the Montreal bakeries.
+Bagel lovers from as far as Toronto pay a hefty money for bagels to be delivered from Montreal bakeries.

 Amazing bagels are available virtually everywhere in the city, but the mouthwatering bagels of the St-Viateur Bagel Shop in Mile End have a special soothing quality.